mloporchio/MultiTokenAnalysis/README.md

 # Analysis of ERC-1155 transfers

-This repository contains code for reproducing the results described in the following paper:
+This repository contains code for reproducing the results described in the following papers:

-"Analyzing ERC-1155 Adoption: a Study of the Multi-Token Ecosystem" by Matteo Loporchio, Damiano Di Francesco Maesa, Anna Bernasconi, and Laura Ricci.
+1) M. Loporchio, D. Di Francesco Maesa, A. Bernasconi, and L. Ricci, “Analyzing ERC-1155 Adoption: A Study of the Multi-token Ecosystem,” Studies in Computational Intelligence.
+Springer Nature Switzerland, pp. 385–397, 2025. doi: 10.1007/978-3-031-82427-2_32.

+2) ...

 ## Data availability